Aallzz/operating-systems-course/practice/hw/readme.txt

     --size [-=+]size - files with the size less/equal/grt size --nlinks num - files with num hardlinks
     --exec path - call path command on the founded files

+  Jit - simplified jit-compiler for primitive math expressions in reverse polish notation
+    Usage: ./my_jit <file with expression> <value to pass>
+  Description: expression in file can consist of float numbers, basic math operations (+ - * /), and letter x for value, that will be passed in my_jit program.
+Every token in the expression must be separated with spaces.